-Western Kentucky University School of Media offers three dynamic workshops where students can spend five days immersed in their passion: broadcasting, film or photojournalism.
+Western Kentucky University School of Media offers five dynamic workshops where students can spend six days immersed in their passion: broadcasting, news reporting, film or photography.
 Each course is taught by an experienced professional from the award-winning School of Media and will broaden the students’ awareness of their field in a fun, intensive and hands-on workshop.

-Experience everything television production has to offer in the WKU Summer Broadcasting Workshop.
-From story generation to field videography to live studio recording, you’ll enjoy every step of the creative process as you take your project from concept to a polished final video.
+- From story generation to field videography to live studio recording, you’ll enjoy every step of the creative process as you take your project from concept to a polished final video.
 Whether you have previous media experience or not, the faculty will cover everything you need to know: camera fundamentals, live studio operations, advanced interviewing techniques, nonlinear editing, visual graphics and more.
-In addition to screening your work at the end of the week, final projects will also be streamed online.

-Are the movies your passion?
-The WKU Summer Film Workshop is an intensive five-day program designed to take high school students through the entire filmmaking process, from pre-production to post.
-Participants will work together to produce a short film using industry-standard software and equipment, from initial idea to final cut, all in time for a friends and family screening at the end of the week.
+- The WKU Summer Film Workshop is an intensive six-day program designed to take high school students through the entire filmmaking process, from pre-production to post.

 - Our summer workshop is your opportunity to spend six days learning how to fully understand your camera and composition, enabling you to create strong photographs with your individual vision.